 A growing library of curated genomic data to support researchers in identifying disease mechanisms, drug targets, and biomarkers.

-Ocean surface bacterioplankton have a major impact on global cycling of carbon and nitrogen.
-Dr. Ramunas Stepanauskas, Ph.D., a senior research scientist at the Bigelow Laboratory for Ocean Sciences uses whole-genome, single-cell RNA sequencing to study bacteria inhabiting the surface layers of the ocean.
+Dr. Ramunas Stepanauskas, Ph.D., a senior research scientist at Bigelow Laboratory for Ocean Sciences, uses whole-genome, single-cell RNA sequencing to study bacteria inhabiting the surface layers of the ocean.
 Learn more about single-cell RNA-Seq in marine research.

 Tumors commonly contain several clonal populations that reflect the ongoing accumulation of mutations.
-Single-cell genomic methods have the capacity to resolve these complex mixtures of cells.
-Evaluating transcriptome profile differences in different areas of a tumor with RNA-Seq can enhance our understanding of relapse and metastasis.
+Evaluating transcriptome profile differences in different areas of a tumor can enhance our understanding of relapse and metastasis.
 Learn more about cancer RNA-Seq.

 Biochem Pharmacol 86 1074-832013View Summary